subashvelusamy/SubashSocketAppDemo/README.md

         open WinFormsApp.sln using visual studio 2022 and update all nuget pacakges which are refernced this project (Right click on dependencies and choose manage nuget pacakges)

-		after that you can directly start Winform on Visual studion  by
+		after that you can directly start Winform on Visual studio  by

-		click run icon or
+		clicking run icon or

 		press  F5